+This RPTP sets out a busy work programme over the coming decade to achieve our goals.
 Our current bus partnering contracts started in 2018 and most expire in either 2027 or 2030.
 We will need to consider how we approach procurement of new contracts and how we may enhance these to deliver the best possible outcomes for our region's public transport users.
 Standing by our commitment to work with operators to build a sustainable workforce is a central part of our approach to the new bus contracts.
 This RPTP prepares Greater Wellington for this important procurement.

 We are working with Wellington City Council, and our other partners to make it easier for travel to and from destinations in the region which will deliver social and economic benefits for our residents and visitors through the Wellington Rapid Transit Bus Corridors Programme.
 We are also continuing to work on bus priority in Wellington (including the second spine) and around the region.
-Supporting the major improvements to public transport links between Wellington and Lower Hutt central city through the new Melling station and city link public transport access bridge will be an important contribution to improving daily travel in the region.
-We highlight these projects in this plan.
+Supporting the major improvements to public transport links between Wellington and Lower Hutt central city through the new Melling station and city link PT access bridge will be an important contribution to improving daily travel in the region.
+We highlight these projects in this draft plan.